For SellersIndustry Guide

 1. Excessive Customer Concentration

-As highlighted earlier, if a single customer accounts for more than 20% of revenue, or the top five customers collectively represent more than 40-50%, buyers will apply a significant discount.
-This concentration creates immense risk, as the loss of a key customer could severely impact the business's financial viability.
+If a single customer accounts for more than 20% of revenue, or the top five customers collectively represent more than 40-50%, buyers will apply a significant discount.
+This concentration creates immense risk, as the loss of a key customer could severely impact the business’s financial viability.
 It also gives large customers disproportionate leverage in contract negotiations, potentially squeezing margins.
 Buyers will often seek indemnities or holdbacks to protect against this risk.

 2. Undocumented or Deferred Capital Expenditures